Coffeelot/cw-raidjob/README.md

 [ped models](https://docs.fivem.net/docs/game-references/ped-models/#scenario-male)\
 [animation pastebin](https://pastebin.com/6mrYTdQv)

+## (optional) GuardPositionObject (see CokeGuardPositions for example)
+This contains a list of vecors where NPCs will spawn if they have not been given a specific coordinate in the following object

 ## Guard object (see CokeGuards for example)
 This contains a list of object that has info on guards, each item consists of **coords**:  Vector4 that sets location of guard\